-In certain foreign locations, we use non-recourse factoring arrangements with third party financial institutions to manage our working capital and cash flows.
+For certain accounts receivable, we use non-recourse factoring arrangements with third-party financial institutions to manage our working capital and cash flows.
 Under this program, we sell receivables to a financial institution for cash at a discount to the face amount.
 As part of the factoring arrangements, we perform certain collection and administrative functions for the receivables sold.
-For the year ended December 31, 2017 and 2016, we sold accounts receivable totaling \$611.2 million and \$574.1 million, respectively, net of discounts and fees of \$4.6 million and \$2.5 million, respectively.
+For the year ended December 31, 2018 and 2017, we sold accounts receivable totaling \$873.9 million and \$611.2 million, net of discounts and fees of \$7.0 million and \$4.6 million, respectively.